jandrejevic12/physical_learning/docs/source/index.rst

-Documentation for the physical_learning repository
+Documentation for the Physical Learning Repository
 ==================================================

 Check out the :doc:`usage` section for further information, including